eblerjana/pangenie/README.md

 ### Genotyping step

 After preprocessing is completed, the genotyping step can be run in order to genotype a specific sample.
-If multiple samples shall be genotyped, this step needs to be run on each os these samples separately (while the pre-processing needs to be done only once).
+If multiple samples shall be genotyped, this step needs to be run on each of these samples separately (while the preprocessing needs to be done only once).
 Based on the sequencing reads of a sample and the pre-computed files, genotyping is run using the command `` PanGenie-genotype ``:

 ``` bat
 PanGenie-genotype -f <outfile-prefix> -i <reads.fa/fq> -s <sample-name> -j <nr threads kmer-counting> -t <nr threads genotyping>``